All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Hair of Gold, Heart of Gold: She's blonde and definitely not as bad as Leo describes.
 Quite the opposite actually.

-- Healing Hands: She ate the Heal Heal Fruit, which allows her to heal any living thing instantly.
+- Healing Hands: She has eaten the Heal-Heal Fruit, which allows her to heal any living thing instantly.
 Normally, her powers work on living things however they could also be used to restore non-living things as well albeit at the cost of her lifespan.

 - Nice Girl: Contrary to what Leo believes, she's actually a very kind and compassionate princess.